josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌙_draining_the_high_priestess.md

 That distinction matters.

 This node is **not** claiming that Waite's Kabbalistic synthesis is equivalent to Jewish Kabbalah, nor that one universal gender diagram can be extracted from a diverse religious tradition.
 Western ceremonial occultists borrowed, Christianised, reorganised and sometimes badly misunderstood Jewish mystical concepts.
 Their system is historical evidence about **their system**.

+For clarity, in the context of actual Jewish mystical traditions related to interpreting Kabbalah and related traditions within Judaism, what they are describing as “Shekinah” is somewhere approximately between what Jewish tradition imagines as Shekinah and wha Jewish tradition gives to a woman embodying the figure of an *Eishet Chayil*, interpreted in context of pre-Medinat rabbinic tradition.
+This is not equivalent to the pop culture rendering of “Eishet Chayil, baking cookies, challah in the oven, M16 strapped over the shoulder”.

+A Jewish woman could be armed and domestic and also be embodying the concept, but the concept the text originated from itself has more surface depth than “cookies and carbine”.

 But the Shekhinah correspondence gives this node a useful thought experiment: